gromacs/gromacs/docs/release-notes/2024/major/highlights.rst

 Highlights
 ^^^^^^^^^^

-|Gromacs| 2024 was released on INSERT DATE HERE.
+|Gromacs| 2024.0 was released on January 30th, 2024.
 Patch releases may
 have been made since then, please use the updated versions!
 Here are some highlights of what you can expect, along with more detail in the links below!